MicrosoftDocs/customer-insights/ci-docs/review-unification.md

   - customerInsights
 ---

-# Review the data unification steps
+# Review data unification

 This last step in the unification process shows a summary of the steps in the process and provides a chance to make changes before you create the unified profile.

 :::image type="content" source="media/m3_review.png" alt-text="Screenshot of Review and Create customer profiles.":::

+## Review the data unification steps

 1. Select **Edit** on any of the data unification steps to review and make any changes.